 Drain a solar water heater, Is to clean the solar water heater, usually in the solar water heater is not hot enough, need to troubleshoot the solar water heater, the general measures are to clean the vacuum tube, develop the habit of regularly processing solar water heater water, can increase the service life of the water heater, the leakage of the pressure relief valve may be gas If the brake is damaged, repair service is required.
-Some solar water heater discharge guides are provided below.
+Some solar water tank discharge guides are provided below.

 How to Drain a Water Heater

 Once a year, the water heater can remove sediment from the tank, but a small amount of sediment deposited at the bottom of the tank is not a big problem, but they can start to accumulate over time.
 This will make it work harder and cost more.

 - First turn off the water heater’s power or gas.

 - Next, close the cold water supply valve and let the water flow into the heater.

 - Hook the garden hose to the drain valve at the bottom of the tank and run it out of the ground.